 The Normal Heart: Theater Review

-Joel Grey and George C. Wolfe co-direct Larry Kramer's play about AIDS, with an ensemble that includes John Benjamin Hickey, Lee Pace and Luke Macfarlane.
+Joel Grey and George C. Wolfe co-direct Larry Kramer's play about AIDS, with an ensemble that includes Joe Mantello, John Benjamin Hickey, Ellen Barkin, Lee Pace and Jim Parsons.

 NEW YORK – Nothing ages faster onstage than agitprop.
 But in this shattering revival of Larry Kramer’s polemical howl of anger and despair, The Normal Heart, the 30 years since the first whispers of what became known as AIDS were heard and ignored evaporate in an instant.

 The production began as an Actors Fund/Friends in Deed benefit last fall, which has been briskly repackaged for the 1985 autobiographical play’s first-ever Broadway presentation.
 Joel Grey directed the reading and is flanked here by George C. Wolfe.
 Their staging is both stripped-down and dramatically full-bodied; it has a scorching eloquence that admirably serves the rage and anguish of Kramer’s text.

 The cast has just two holdovers from the earlier presentation: Joe Mantello, one of New York theater’s leading directors, makes a revelatory return to acting as Kramer’s stand-in, Ned Weeks, and John Benjamin Hickey (The Big C) plays Felix Turner, the New York Times style reporter who becomes Ned’s lover.
 Ellen Barkin makes a blazing Broadway debut as Dr. Emma Brookner, alongside names better known for their TV credits than stage experience: Luke Macfarlane (Brothers and Sisters), Lee Pace (Pushing Daisies) and Jim Parsons (The Big Bang Theory).